DevAgnihotri/MCA_Notes/Sem_3/SE/Unit_4.md

 Program → *Compute square root of integer (0–5000)*

+The equivalence class test cases are -1, 1000, and 5001, while the boundary value analysis test cases are -1, 0, 1, 4999, 5000, and 5001.
+**Step 1:** Determine Equivalence Class Test Cases

+To determine equivalence classes, we define valid and invalid partitions for the input range [0, 5000].

+• Valid Range: Integers N such that 0 <= N <= 5000.
+A representative case is selected, such as 1000.
+• Invalid Range (Below Minimum): Integers N < 0.
+A representative case is selected, such as -1.
+• Invalid Range (Above Maximum): Integers N > 5000.
+A representative case is selected, such as 5001.The test cases using equivalence partitioning are -1, 1000, and 5001.
+[3, 4, 5, 6, 7]

+**Step 2:** Determine Test Cases using Boundary Value Analysis [8, 9]

+Boundary value analysis focuses on the boundaries of the valid input range, [0, 5000].
+We select inputs at the boundaries, just above them, and just below them.

+• Lower Boundary (0):

+	• Below (invalid): -1
+	• On (valid): 0
+	• Above (valid): 1

+• Upper Boundary (5000):

+	• Below (valid): 4999
+	• On (valid): 5000
+	• Above (invalid): 5001 [14, 15]

+The test cases using boundary value analysis are -1, 0, 1, 4999, 5000, and 5001.
+Answer:
+The equivalence class test cases are -1, 1000, and 5001.
+The test cases using boundary value analysis are -1, 0, 1, 4999, 5000, and 5001.
+[16]

 | Input Type | Test Values           | Expected Outcome                    |
 | ---------- | --------------------- | ----------------------------------- |
 | Valid      | 0, 1, 100, 4999, 5000 | Correct √ output                    |